Products Showing Parts for — {{ active_vehicle.name }}

 • Typical Rust Issues (Especially in the Snow Belt)

-The tried-and-true Cummins 5.9L is a dependable workhorse and will easily outlast the rest of the truck.
-The 24 valve Cummins offers more power, improved throttle response, and a broader torque curve than its 12 valve predecessor.
+The tried-and-true 5.9L is a dependable workhorse and will easily outlast the rest of the truck.
+The 24-valve offers more power, improved throttle response, and a broader torque curve than its 12-valve predecessor.
 Even with performance upgrades, these engines can hold up for hundreds of thousands of miles before having to complete any major repairs.
-2001-2002 model years with H.O.
-Cummins and the NV5600 6-speed manual are some of the most desirable models.
+In any case, 2001-2002 model years with H.O. engine and the NV5600 6-speed manual are some of the most desirable models.
 As with most older pickups, finding a truck without extensive rust can be difficult depending on your area.
-Fortunately, there is no shortage of rust repair panels available in the aftermarket.

-The 5.9L 24V Cummins is relatively simple to work on, and a very reliable engine.
+The 5.9L 24V Diesel is relatively simple to work on and a very reliable engine.
 The inline 6-cylinder layout also offers ample room when you are working in the engine compartment.

 1. Dash Mounted Tuner/Programmer/Performance Module